Telecominfraproject/OpenCellular/documentation/binary_policy.md

 2. Appropriate license (redistributable)
-   a.
    The binary must be accompanied by a distribution license.
 The license must allow unlimited redistribution to allow coreboot contributors to create coreboot images for third parties which contain this and other blobs.

+3. Linking
-3. Source code linked into coreboot may not be committed to the binary repository.
-Source code and header files must be committed to the coreboot repository.
+   Source code linked into coreboot may not be committed to the binary repository.
+Such source code and header files must be committed to the coreboot repository instead.

 4. Binary version
-   a.
    The binary must contain the version and how to extract the version must be published in the ABI

 5. Release notes - updated with each version
-   a.
    Each binary release must be accompanied by a release note that contains all of the following (if a field is unknown or unavailable, mark it as unknown or N/A):
       * version